-[As of April 2nd, 2013, one of the authors of "The Case for the Resurrection of Jesus," Mike Licona, has acknowledged factual errors in the book’s section dealing with the 10/42 apologetic (pg.
-233).
+[As of April 2nd, 2013, one of the authors of The Case for the Resurrection of Jesus — Mike Licona — has acknowledged factual errors in the book’s section dealing with the 10/42 apologetic (pg.
+128).
 I have revised the article in places to modify some of my criticisms in light of Licona’s respectful admission.]

-[As of June 20th, 2013, I have just learned that apologist Cliffe Knecthle has acknowledged errors in the 10/42 apologetic.
+[As of June 20th, 2013, I have just learned that apologist Cliffe Knechtle has acknowledged errors in the 10/42 apologetic.
 I apologize for not mentioning Cliffe’s admission sooner, since he appears to have written it in 2012, but I just now learned of it.
 In his reply, Cliffe asks me a series of questions about the historical reliability of the Gospels, to which I reply.]

 A couple of years ago I was having my annual argument with apologist Cliffe Knechtle when he visited the University of Arizona.
 Cliffe read some grand new “proof” of the “overwhelming historical evidence” for Jesus, claiming that 42 ancient sources record Jesus 150 years within his lifetime, whereas only 10 mention the contemporary Roman emperor Tiberius.
 Of course!
 Clearly more people knew about a Galilean rabbi in antiquity than their own emperor Tiberius!
 The bizarre argument, of course, immediately failed the smell test and I had no doubt that I was facing a skewed statistic.
-Nevertheless, the argument was of special interest to me: not only do I regularly engage in counter-apologetics, but as a Classics Ph.D. student the reign of the emperor Tiberius is one of my areas of academic research.
+Nevertheless, the argument was of special interest to me: not only do I regularly engage in counter-apologetics, but also, as a Classics Ph.D. student, the reign of the emperor Tiberius is one of my areas of academic research.

 I asked Cliffe to name the “10 sources” he had for Tiberius, he pulled a list out of his pocket (that I had no doubt he had copied from someone else), and read them out.
 Having personally studied the sources for Tiberius’ reign, I immediately noticed that a number of the authors I was familiar with were missing from the role call.
 Cliffe’s list was inaccurate and incomplete, but more importantly the source he copied it from was.
 As with most apologetic street debate venues, the audience did not have the time or background to fully investigate Cliffe’s claim before the topic changed to another question.
 So Cliffe merely bombarded the audience with a blown up statistic, expecting people to gullibly accept his claim and to not do their homework on the matter.
-Unfortunately for Cliffe, this blog about that statistic is that very homework.
+Unfortunately for Cliffe, this blog about the statistic is that very homework.